- Project Title: Reconnaître les Acquis en Formation par le Travail / Work-based learning recognition

 - build a clear, precise and relevant reference framework,

 - develop an evaluation process consistent with the training process,

 - produce simple, concrete and individualized reporting tools.

-This new approach will allow low-skilled people to highlight all their knowledge (knowledge, know-how, interpersonal skills, etc.).
+This new approach will allow formally low-qualified people to highlight all their competences (vocational/technical knowledge, know-how and soft skills).

 Various results are expected during the implementation of the RAFT project: